GeekOnCoffee/TinyTim/README.md

     $ git-tracker install

+You must also add the post-checkout hook described at the end of this guide.

 ## Coding Style

 ### Github Style Guide
-Please refer to the [Github Ruby Styleguide](https://github.com/styleguide/ruby) for how code should be formatted.
+Please refer to the [Github Ruby Styleguide](https://github.com/styleguide/ruby) for how code should be generally formatted.
+We won't flog you if your code doesn't exactly conform to the styleguide, but please try to follow it as cosely as possible.
 Of utmost importance are the first three "suggestions":

 * Use soft-tabs with a two space indent.
 * Keep lines fewer than 80 characters.